magicaltrevor/hermes/README.md

 ##Hermes Maps
-Maps external data sources to fields in digarc systems (tells hermes how to store data in the data store)
+Maps external data sources to fields in internal systems (tells hermes how to store data in the data store)
 ex: Banner Monthly Update

 ###Properties